will4381/relative-protocol/README.md

 Run `./Scripts/build.sh` after modifying the Leaf sources.
 The script regenerates `RelativeProtocol/Binary/Leaf.xcframework`, creates `RelativeProtocol/Binary/Leaf.xcframework.zip`, and prints the archive’s SHA-256 checksum.
 Upload the zip to your release destination (e.g. GitHub Releases) and update the `LEAF_XCFRAMEWORK_URL` / `LEAF_XCFRAMEWORK_CHECKSUM` values (or override them via environment variables) before tagging so SwiftPM clients can fetch the binary automatically.

+### Automated release workflow

+The GitHub Actions release job now:

+- Builds the Leaf xcframework/zip.
+- Computes the SHA-256 checksum.
+- Runs `release/update_package.sh` to update `Package.swift` with the new release asset URL and checksum.
+- Commits the manifest change back to `main`.

+Tagging a release (`v*`) is all that’s required—no manual manifest edits.

 ## Licensing

 Project code is offered for personal, non-commercial use under the terms in `LICENSE`.